BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 * **Change** - UTXO received as a result of change from a transaction.
 It is immediately available for spending
 * **Transaction fee** - Fees received as a result of mining a block which contain transactions
 * **Coinbase** - UTXO you have mined.
 It has maturity of 3 hours (240 blocks) and will not be immediately seen in Available tab
 * **Shielded** - UTXO received as a result of a Offline or Max privacy transaction.
-It is immediately available for spending
+Offline is immediately available for spending, meanwhile how to max privacy can be immediately available( no limit) or locked by "Max privacy longest transaction time" parameter on settings screen

 UTXO in sending BEAM screen (explained by example)